MostRealJarinMusic/message-app/README.md

+# Encrypted Messaging App
-# A simple Discord-like messaging app
+*A simple Discord-like messaging app*
-*Intended as a side project / exercise in learning the following technologies:*
+Intended as a side project / exercise in learning the following technologies:

 - REST APIs
 - JSON formats